On progressive sharpening, flat minima and generalisation: Flat minima and generalisation

+Our proof of Theorem \ref{thm:generalisationbound} is similar to that of \cite[Theorem 6]{maetal}.
+Our bound is an improvement on that of \cite{maetal} in having better decay in $N$.
+Additionally, in bounding in terms of the empirical Jacobian norm at convergence instead of training hyperparameters at convergence, our bound is sensitive to implicit Jacobian regularisation throughout training in a way that the bound of \cite{maetal} is not.
+Our bound is thus in principle sensitive to the superior generalisation of networks trained with an \emph{initially} high learning rate that is gradually decayed to a small learning rate (such networks experience more implicit Jacobian regularisation at the edge of stability), over networks trained with a small learning rate from initialisation.
+In contrast, the bound of \cite{maetal} is not sensitive to this distinction.

+Like \cite[Theorem 6]{maetal}, however, our bound exhibits \emph{inferior} $O\big((\log(N)N^{-1})^{\frac{1}{d}}\big)$ decay in $N$, where $d$ is the intrinsic dimension of the data distribution, when compared with the more common $O(N^{-\frac{1}{2}})$ rates in the literature.
+The reason for this is that all bounds of which we are aware in the literature, with the exception of \cite[Theorem 6]{maetal}, derive from consideration of \emph{hypothesis complexity}, rather than \emph{data complexity} as we and \cite{maetal} consider.
+Although the method we adopt implies this worse decay in $N$, our method has the advantage of not needing to invoke the large hypothesis complexity terms, such as Rademacher complexity and KL-divergence, that make bounds based on such terms so loose when applied to deep learning \cite{zhang}.
+Moreover, since standard datasets in deep learning are intrinsically low dimensional \cite{miyato}, the $O\big((\log(N)N^{-1})^{\frac{1}{d}}\big)$ rate in our bounds can still be expected to be nontrivial in practice.

-In this section we report on experiments measuring the generalisation gap (absolute value of train loss minus test loss), sharpness and Jacobian norm at the end of training with varying degrees of various regularisation techniques.
-Our results validate our claim that, insofar as Hessian control does yield good generalisation, it does so \emph{because} Hessian control implicitly regularises the Jacobian norm.
-Moreover, Jacobian norm continues to correlate well with generalisation for all regularisation measures we studied, even where sharpness does not.
+In what follows we present experimental results measuring the generalisation gap (absolute value of train loss minus test loss), sharpness and Jacobian norm at the end of training with varying degrees of various regularisation techniques.
+Our results confirm that while loss sharpness is neither necessary nor sufficient for good generalisation, empirical Jacobian norm consistently correlates better with generalisation than does sharpness for all regularisation measures we studied.
+Moreover, whenever loss sharpness \emph{does} correlate with generalisation, this correlation tends to go hand-in-hand with smaller Jacobian norm, as predicted by Ansatz \ref{ansatz}.
 Note that the Jacobians we plot were all computed in evaluation mode, meaning all BN layers had their statistics fixed: that the relationship with the train mode loss Hessian can still be expected to hold is justified in Appendix \ref{sec:bnjac}.